dherault/blockchain-datasets/README.md

-# Ultimate Token, Blockchain, Dex list

-Any token, any blockchain, any dex.
+# The Ultimate Blockchains, Tokens and Dexes Data Source

+This library is an aggregation of blockchain-related data including:
+- Blockchains data
+- ERC20 Tokens data
+- Dexes data, including contracts locations

-Will grow some more hopefully.
+The project is immature and will grow some more hopefully.

 [NPM](https://www.npmjs.com/package/ultimate-token-list)